Minnesota Water Quality at a Glance 2026

 Access Your Water Quality Data

-Review your utility’s annual Consumer Confidence Report and use Minnesota’s interactive PFAS dashboard to check testing results.
-Contact the Minnesota Department of Health at 651-201-4700 for assistance accessing local water quality information.
+Review your utility’s annual Consumer Confidence Report and use MDH’s interactive PFAS dashboard to check testing results for your water system.
+You can also use our water quality lookup tool or call MDH directly at 651-201-4700 for assistance interpreting local results.

 Support Lead Service Line Replacement